donalharrison/no1_system/docs/_core/Core Mechanic.md

 # Core Loop

-At the beginning of each Scene, the BAMF will set the Timer which represent how many rounds the Scene will encompass.
+At the beginning of each Scene, the BAMF will set the Timer which represent hows many rounds the Scene will encompass.

 Some Scenes will consist of multiple encounters or sequences, each of which have their own Timer.